Company Culture Quotes: 27 Experts Offer Their Advice

 “Our culture sets us apart from most companies, and I believe culture can be a competitive differentiator.
 We have a politics-free, collaborative culture where people can do amazing, smart and challenging work in a fun environment.
 We put our customers and each other at the center of everything we do.
 Our team is what makes SHYFT such a great place to work.”

 Social Solutions is a software company that helps nonprofits efficiently spend their time on the service programs that matter most.
-We asked Michael Weinstein, Social Solutions’ Director of National Sales:
+We asked Michael Weinstein, Director of National Sales at Social Solutions:

 When you are interviewing candidates, how do you know when you’ve found the best culture fit?